MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Figure 7 presents two MEF Fault Management schemas that represent configuration and result classes for IP services.
-When these schemas are used, the `@type` of `ServicePayloadSpecificAttributes` takes `"urn:mef:lso:spec:legato:ip-fault-management-configuration:v0.0.1:all"` value to indicate which fault management specification should be used to interpret a set of service-specific attributes included in the payload.
+When these schemas are used, the `@type` of `ServiceSpecificConfiguration` takes `"urn:mef:lso:spec:legato:ping-configuration:v0.0.1:all"` value to indicate which fault management specification should be used to interpret a set of service-specific attributes included in the payload.
-Similarly, for `ResultPayload`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ip-fault-management-results:v0.0.1:all"` value which indicates how the resulting fault collection should be interpreted.
+Similarly, for `ServiceSpecificResult`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ping-report:v0.0.1:all"` value which indicates how the resulting fault collection should be interpreted.

 ## 5.4.
 Model structure and validation